Harriett Baldwin

-Dame Harriett Mary Morison Baldwin (born 2 May 1960), is a British Conservative Party politician who has served as Member of Parliament (MP) for West Worcestershire since 2010.
-She was Minister of State for Africa and International Development between January 2018 and July 2019, and served as Shadow Minister for Development between July and November 2024.
-In 2022, Baldwin was elected Chair of the Treasury Select Committee.
-She is currently Shadow Business Minister.
+Dame Harriett Mary Morison Baldwin (born 2 May 1960) is a British Conservative Party politician who has served as Shadow Paymaster General and Shadow Minister for the Taxpayer since September 2026, the latter of which being a newly-created position.

+She has been the Member of Parliament (MP) for West Worcestershire since 2010.
+She was Minister of State for Africa and International Development between 2018 and 2019, and served as Chair of the Treasury Select Committee from 2022 to 2024.
+She was also Shadow Minister for Business from November 2025 to September 2026.

 Prior to entering parliament, Baldwin worked for the investment bank JPMorgan Chase.

 Early life and career

 Harriett Eggleston was born on 2 May 1960 in Watford to Anthony Francis Eggleston and Jane Morison Buxton.
 Her father was headmaster of Felsted School in Essex and previously headmaster of Campion School in Athens.
 Her childhood was spent in Cyprus and Felsted, being educated at two private schools, the Friends' School, Saffron Walden, and Marlborough College, Wiltshire.

 Baldwin studied at Lady Margaret Hall, Oxford between 1978 and 1982, where she received an MA degree in Modern Languages (French and Russian).
-She furthermore obtained an MBA in International Finance from McGill University (Montreal, Canada) in 1985.
+She furthermore obtained an MBA degree in international finance from McGill University (Montreal, Canada) in 1985.

 Baldwin joined the investment bank JPMorgan Chase in 1986, becoming managing director and head of currency management at their London office in 1998.
 She later became a pension fund manager at the bank before leaving in 2008.
 She served as vice-chair of Social Investment Business between 2008 and 2012.